 Come for the day, have lunch at the Garden Café, and then put what you’ve learned into practice at home!

 The Day's Key Events

 Learn at the Labs

-Meet the scientists and check out the plant science in action at our Plant Science Center, 11 a.m. to 4 p.m.
+Meet the scientists and check out plant science in action at the Plant Science Center, 11 a.m. to 4 p.m.
 (Kids won’t want to miss ecologist Jim Steffen’s display about native spider identification.)